State Policy Advocate

-The State Policy Advocate assists the Director of State Policy Reform in building support for reform through various vehicles, from stakeholder groups to coalition partners and policymakers in various states.
-The Policy Advocate report to the Director of State Policy Reform and work in close collaboration with key members of the policy staff.
+The State Policy Advocates assist the Director of State Policy Reform in building support for reform through various vehicles, from stakeholder groups to coalition partners and policymakers in various states.
+The Policy Advocates report to the Director of State Policy Reform and work in close collaboration with key members of the policy staff.

-The duties of this position require approximately 40 hours of work per week to be performed in-office, along with moderate to more intense travel, depending on the needs of specific campaigns.
+The duties of this position require approximately 40 hours of work per week to be performed in-office.

-- Developing relationships with local/state advocates, stakeholders & Policymaker staff;
+- Developing relationships with local/state advocates, stakeholders and policymaker staff

-- Representing the organization at symposia, trainings and state-level task forces;
+- Representing the organization in specified federal and state-level task forces

-- Preparing for and testifying at legislative hearings; and
+- Preparing for and testifying at legislative hearings

-- Sparking interest in the need for innocence reforms.
+- Sparking public interest in the need for innocence reforms

-- Supporting organizational participation in specified coalitions and/or task forces;
+- Supporting organizational participation in specified task forces

-- Cultivating champions for reform among influential lawmakers, law enforcement leaders, and other criminal justice stakeholders in state and local government;
+- Cultivating champions for reform among influential legislators and other leaders in state and local government

-- Understanding the webs of relationships and influence in specific states.
+- Learning and understanding the webs of relationships and influence in specific states

-- Analyzing & synthesizing research or other information for state-specific support or opposition to proposed and existing policies and legislation, preparation of documents and other media to deliver those messages;
+- Analyzing and synthesizing research (or other information) for state-specific support or opposition to proposed and existing policies and legislation, preparation of documents and other media to deliver those messages

-- Participating in the drafting of testimony, op-eds and, when appropriate, other advocacy support material, in conjunction with the Policy Analyst
+- Participating in the drafting of legislation, testimony, op-eds and, when appropriate, other advocacy support material

-- Identifying social and other media tools, as well as public events, needed to advance specific reforms;
+- Identifying social and other media tools, as well as public events, needed to advance specific efforts

 QUALIFICATIONS & EXPERIENCE:

-- Experience building, leading and/or motivating the productive work of coalitions; and
+- Experience building, leading, and/or motivating the productive work of legislative coalitions

-- Skills and motivation to interact effectively with a wide variety of people of diverse professional and cultural backgrounds and political views, including Innocence Policy Network members, local advocates, politicians, law enforcement and other criminal justice stakeholders, legislators/staffers and attorneys across various states and issues;
+- Skills and motivation to interact effectively with a wide variety of people of diverse professional and cultural backgrounds and political views, including Innocence Policy Network members, local advocates, politicians, criminal justice personnel, legislators and attorneys simultaneously, across various states and issues

-- Sound judgment, a high level of personal and professional confidence and strong interpersonal, diplomatic and communication (written & verbal) skills;
+- Sound judgment, a high level of personal and professional confidence and strong interpersonal, diplomatic and communication (verbal & written) skills

-- Passion for the Innocence Project’s mission and commitment to criminal justice reform;
+- Passion for the Innocence Project’s mission and a commitment to criminal justice reform

 The salary for this position is competitive and the Innocence Project offers an excellent benefits package, including health, dental and vision insurance, Flexible Spending Account, 401k plan with company-match, and paid Transitcheks.